segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - Validate your Data Graph using the **Preview** tab

 ### Data Graph structure
 - Define your entities.
-This corresponds to tables in your warehouse.
+Each entity corresponds to a table in your warehouse.
 - Define the profile.
 This maps to the Segment Profiles tables synced via Profiles Sync.
-- Define the relationship type.
+- Define the relationship.
   - The Data Graph supports three relationship types: 1) profile:entity 2) 1:many, and 3) many:many.
   - It currently supports 6 layers of depth, including the profile.
 There are no limits on the breadth of your Data Graph.
   - Relationships are nested under the profile.